Thaophuongta/Portfolios/Tableau Projects/Wealth of Nations/Readme.md

 # Introduction #
 I created a Tableau Dashboard to explore Nations' statistics regarding GDP (per capita), life expectancy at birth, and number of smartphone users.
 Note: client is colour blind.

-Highlighted Techniques used: EDA, Parameters and calculated fields, Packed Bubbles Chart, Bar Chart, Column Charts, etc.
+Highlighted techniques: EDA, Parameters and calculated fields, Packed Bubbles Chart, Bar Chart, Column Charts, etc.

 # Dataset and Report #
 Dataset: file is attached in this folder for reference. \